Arrival

 -

-Abstract: NIST in 2017 announced their post-quantum cryptography standardisation process to combat potential threats from powerful quantum computers to today’s number-theoretic techniques, like RSA, DLP, that have been used as one of pillars for the Internet security till date.
-In April 2025, NIST completed their evaluation on all submissions in the last round and chosen the scheme Hamming Quasi-Cyclic (HQC) as the code-based solution to protect key exchange in secure communication in the post-quantum age.
+Abstract: NIST in 2017 announced their post-quantum cryptography standardisation process to combat potential threats from powerful quantum computers to today’s number-theoretic techniques, like RSA and DLP, that have been used as one of the pillars for today’s Internet security.
+In April 2025, NIST completed their evaluation of all submissions in the last round and chose the scheme Hamming Quasi-Cyclic (HQC) as the code-based solution to protect key exchange in secure communication in the post-quantum age.
+The HQC was designed based a difficult problem related to quasi-cyclic codes, and its efficient decryption relies on Reed-Muller codes and Reed-Solomon codes.
+All these codes are classic algebraic codes heavily relying on basic algebraic structures, including finite fields, rings, polynomial evaluation and interpolation, etc. In this series of lectures, I will provide a gentle introduction to all closely relevant subjects involved in HQC, and explain how those basic ingredients in algebra were crafted together into the final design of HQC Key-Encapsulation Mechanism.
+The series is divided into four lectures:

 Lamination hulls and secure computation